JuliaPy/CondaPkg.jl/README.md

 perl = ""

 [deps.llvmlite]
-# Long syntax to specify other fields, such as the channel
+# Long syntax to specify other fields, such as the channel and build
 version = ">=0.38,<0.39"
 channel = "numba"
+build = "*"

 [pip.deps]
 # Pip package names and versions